 Overview

 When emails are sent, the email program or script can say the sender is "from" any address it wants.
 Email spoofing occurs when email is sent with a forged FROM address.
 For example, you can send emails from your website example.com that are "from" FakeFromAddress@example.com.
-So, it’s always possible to change the FROM address when sending email.
+So, it’s always possible to change the FROM address when sending an email.

 Protecting against bad spoofing

-This basic code sends contact form emails using your email address as the sender.
+The following basic code sends contact form emails using your email address as the sender.
 The $visitor_name, $visitor_email, and $message are set by the contact form:

 //set the recipient email address, where to send emails to $to_email = incoming@example.com;